-The council's Executive Director of Environment and Communities, Sue Harris, is appointed as Proper Officer for Registration Matters.
+The council's Director for Communities, Moira Ugoji, is appointed as Proper Officer for Registration Matters.
 Registration and Ceremonies Officers are personally responsible for the performance of their duties under the direction of the Registrar General and the Proper Officer.

-The Royal Borough of Kensington and Chelsea currently employs 36 members of staff in the Registration Service.
-These are one Head of Registration Service, three Registration Team Managers, 15 Registration and Ceremonies Officers, 15 Registration and Ceremonies Officers (Sessional), 1 Registration Service Apprentice, and 1 Ceremonies Usher.
-There are currently three principal officer posts: one superintendent registrar, one registrar of births and deaths, and one additional registrar.
-These posts are held by three managers in the Registration Service.
+The Royal Borough of Kensington and Chelsea currently employs 35 members of staff in the Registration Service.
+These are one Head of Registration Service, three Registration Team Managers, 15 Registration and Ceremonies Officers, 14 Registration and Ceremonies Officers (Sessional), and 1 Ceremonies Usher.
+There are currently two principal officer posts: one superintendent registrar, and one registrar of births and deaths.
+These posts are held by two managers in the Registration Service.